matrix-org/matrix-spec/content/olm-megolm/olm.md

    Eve; Eve cannot decrypt it, but forwards it to Bob.
 Bob believes the Alice sent the message to him, whereas Alice intended it to go to Eve.

-   This is prevented by Alice including the user ID of the intended recpient (Eve) in the plain-text of the pre-key message.
+   This is prevented by Alice including the user ID of the intended recipient (Eve) in the plain-text of the pre-key message.
 Bob can now tell that the message was meant for Eve rather than him.